 band formed in 1988.
 It is well known for the strong Celtic feel to their music strengthened through their consistent usage of a violinist and flautist.
 The name for the band was chosen, according to founding member Txus, because "life is a yellow brick road, on which we walk in the company of others searching for our dreams."
 But don't be afraid, because their music is often much (and we say much) less cheesy.

-They are known for their anti-Catholicism, love for Satanist and Pagan lore, irreverence for politics matters, and great liking for autoparody.
+They are known for their anti-Catholicism, love for Satanist and Pagan lore, irreverence for politic matters, and a great liking for self-parody.

 - 1994 - Mägo de Oz